-In addition, on December 31, 2019, GWG Holdings, Ben LP and the holders of Common Units entered into an Exchange Agreement (the "Exchange Agreement") pursuant to which the holders of Common Units from time to time have the right, on a quarterly basis, to exchange their Common Units for common stock of GWG Holdings.
-The exchange ratio in the Exchange Agreement is based on the ratio of the capital account associated with the Common Units to be exchanged to the market price of GWG Holdings' common stock based on the volume weighted average price of GWG Holdings' common stock for the five consecutive trading days prior to the quarterly exchange date.
+In addition, on December 31, 2019, GWG Holdings, Ben LP and the holders of Common Units entered into an Exchange Agreement (the "Exchange Agreement") pursuant to which the holders of Common Units for Common Units for Common Units for Common Units for GWG Holdings.
+The exchange ratio in the Exchange Agreement is based on the ratio of the capital account associated with the Common Units to be exchanged to the market price of GWG Holdings' common stock for the five consecutive trading days prior to the quarterly exchange date.
 The Exchange Agreement is intended to facilitate the marketing of Ben LP's products to holders of alternative assets.